nvim-telekasten/telekasten.nvim/README.md

 })
 ```

+If you want to customize the settings, see the [wiki](https://github.com/renerocksai/telekasten.nvim/wiki/Configuration) for more detailed configurations.

 **NOTE:** For Windows users, please indicate the path as
 `C:/Users/username/zettelkasten/`.
 See `:h telekasten.windows` for more details
 about the specificities for Windows.